 Naming your establishment is also an important consideration and must comply with law.
 You can either use its corporate name, or you can give it an alternative name, which will then be treated legally as its company's corporate name in its records.

 This name must be displayed on a sign at the premises and also be included in the business address.
 The sign must be visible to visitors in and out of business hours.
-As well as at the premises, this name must be included on all official company documentation, stationery and website.
+As well as at the premises, this name must be included on all official corporate documentation, stationery and website.

-Once your application to register your establishment has been accepted, you must notify Companies House of any changes to your registration details within 21 days of the changes occurring.
+Once your application to open your establishment has been accepted, you must notify Companies House of any changes to your registration details within 21 days of the changes occurring.
 This includes changes to the name, address or business dealings of your UK establishment.